Giully314/perf-ninja/solutions/chapter5.md

 vectorization of the code (analyze assembly), check number of cache misses and branch miss prediction.
 First run a benchmark for each algorithm and collect the metrics.
-We can start to look at the IPC, number of cache miss and branch predictions.
+We can start to look at the IPC, number of cache miss and branch predictions, latency and throughput.
 After this stage, based on the results (maybe low IPC, maybe memory bound) we can start profile the code at a lower level.